 CPU (Central Processing Unit)The CPU, also called the processor or microprocessor, is the most important component in a PC.
 The CPU receives data input by the user, processes information and executes commands.
-In a PC, the CPU is housed in a single chip called a microprocessor.
+In a PC, the CPU is housed in a single chip called a microprocessor. ![]() The main purpose of the CPU is to execute programs.
+It does this by doing three basic steps.

 The CPU uses the following to perform these functions: